1- How many credits do students have to take each semester?

 9- Who do I contact if my advisee’s Degree Audit is not updated?

 Contact Rachel Roth in the Registrar’s office at email@example.com.

 - Remember that any waivers or course substitutions must first be approved by the Advisor, Department Chair, and Executive Director for Student Success by the “Waiver of Requirements” form.

 10- What’s the rule with credits?

 - -Developmental courses do not count towards the minimum 120 graduation credits.

-- -A minimum of 30 credits must be taken at Caldwell College (transfer students).
+- -A minimum of 30 credits must be taken at Caldwell University (transfer students).

-- -The last 30 credits must be taken at Caldwell College (academic year, summer, winter).
+- -The last 30 credits must be taken at Caldwell University (academic year, summer, winter).

-- -Half a student’s major must be taken at Caldwell College (transfer students).
+- -Half a student’s major must be taken at Caldwell University (transfer students).